RituPande/ritupande.github.io/_posts/2024-06-23-2024-Direct-Semidirect-Products.md

 - $$H$$ and $$K$$ are normal subgroups of G
 - Every element of $$G$$ is composed by multiplication of an element of $$H$$ with and element of H i.e. $$G= HK$$
 - $$H$$ and $$K$$ have no common elements other than identity element.

+Note, that an internal direct product  is isomorphic to the external direct product, whenever it is possible to construct the internal direct product.

+### 1.3 Difference between external and internal direct product

+Elements of $$G$$ constructed using external direct porduct form  ordered pairs from component groups that can be completely unrelated.
+On the other hand, the groups involved in internal direct product should be normal subgroups of the group created after internal direct product.

 ### 1.3 Examples
 - Group of vector of real numbers $$(R^n, +) = (R,+) \times (R, +) \times ....\times (R,+)$$